How to report adult cyber abuse

 Report the harmful content to the service or platform used to send, post or share it.
 This is often the fastest way to have the content removed.
 You can find reporting links for many services and platforms, including social media, online games and other apps in The eSafety Guide.

-If the harmful content is serious enough to meet the legal definition of adult cyber abuse, and the service or platform does not remove it within 48 hours, you can report to eSafety using our online form and we will help to have it removed.
+If the harmful content is serious enough to meet the legal definition of adult cyber abuse, and the service or platform does not remove it, you can report to eSafety using our online form and we will help to have it removed.
 We will ask you for evidence that you have complained to the service or platform first, such as a receipt, reference number or report number.

 You can also report serious online abuse to the police.
 This is very important if someone is threatening you, or your family or friends.
 Find out more about how to get police and legal help.